 Privileges – Members on approved leave of absence shall not have Club privileges.

 Reinstatement – Members returning to active membership shall notify the Club Secretary prior to reinstatement.
 Members returning from a leave of absence in excess of 180 days shall have a familiarization flight with a Club approved, FAA-Certified flight instructor (CFI) prior to acting as pilot-in-command.

+Abandonment - It is solely the responsibility of the member on LOA to continue to inform the BEFC Board of their status and likely return date.
+Further, any member on LOA who has not regularly (at least quarterly) kept in contact with the club communications officer or who has let his LOA dues balance exceed 6 month dues shall no longer be considered in good standing.
+Members who have been dropped from the roster due to lost communications

 Resignations – Membership Termination and Loss of Privileges are explained in the BEFC-STL Bylaws, Article XII.